-Spread: When trading CFDs you must pay the spread, which is the difference between the buy and sell price.
+Spread: When trading CFDs, you must pay the spread, which is the difference between the buy and sell price.
 You enter a buy trade using the buy price quoted and exit using the sell price.
-The narrower the spread, the less the price needs to move in your favour before you start to make a profit, or if the price moves against you, a loss.
+The narrower the spread, the less the price needs to move in your favor before you start to make a profit, or if the price moves against you, a loss.
 We offer consistently competitive spreads.

 Holding costs: at the end of each trading day (at 5pm New York time), any positions open in your account may be subject to a charge called a ‘holding cost’.
 The holding cost can be positive or negative depending on the direction of your position and the applicable holding rate.

 We set a price for a contract based on the underlying market, which you can buy or sell.

 With each market, you are given a ‘buy’ and ‘sell’ price either side of the underlying market price.
 You can trade on the market to go up (known as ‘buying’ or ‘going long’), or you can trade on it to go down (known as ‘selling’ or ‘going short’).

 Once you open your trade, you’ll receive a confirmation message to show that it has been accepted.
 Trades are occasionally rejected, but the vast majority go through without any problems.
 Check the details on your confirmation message carefully to make sure the trade is as you intended.

 Your open trade will now appear in the ‘open positions’ pane in our trading platform.
 All the time, your position is open, you’ll be able to see your profit or loss by checking the profit/loss column.